-November 18–19, 2022: During these days we will be visiting all our scouted locations where the eagles traditionally hunt and rest.
+January 10–12, 2024: During these days we will be visiting all our scouted locations where the eagles traditionally hunt and rest.
 Expect to be out photographing eagles from 8:30 AM till 3:30 PM along the banks of various rivers, and in forested areas.
-On the night of December 4, we will conduct a formal night editing and photo critique session in a boardroom.
+During these nights, we will conduct formal night editing and photo review sessions in a boardroom.

 Easy: You must be able to walk down and up embankments with a grade and stay on your feet for extended periods of time.

 Arrive Vancouver International Airport (YVR), Vancouver, British Columbia before 12:00 PM on January 7, 2024.
 Flights out can be made after 3:00 PM on January 13, 2024.